-The semantics are that the activity will move into the appropriate Held state AFTER exiting the specified state.
-Upon resumption the activity will move into the subsequent state in the state model.
+The semantics dictate that the activity move into the appropriate Held state AFTER exiting the specified state.
+Upon resumption, the activity will move into the subsequent state in the state model.

 Pre and Post Processing

 Often it is desirable to run a script before or after executing an application.
-For a sequential application this does not represent a problem – a sequential combination of the preprocessing steps, the application, and the post-processing steps can be combined into a single script.
-When the application is to be run in a parallel environment, e.g., an MPI application, one cannot simply run the preprocessing on every node.
-Insteadit is desired to run the preprocessing steps on the head or login node,execute the job on the parallel machine (usually through a batch scheduler) and then execute the post processing steps.
+For a sequential application this does not represent a problem; a sequential combination of the preprocessing steps, the application itself, and the post-processing steps can be combined into a single script.
+However, when the application is to be run in a parallel environment, e.g., an MPI application, one cannot simply run the preprocessing on every node.
+Instead,the preprocessing steps should run on the head or login node whilethe parallel machine should execute the job (usually through a batch scheduler) and then execute the post processing steps.

-To support this use case we profile the JSDL extension to add an optional element to the JobProcessing element.
+To support this use case, we profile the JSDL extension to add an optional element to the JobProcessing element.
 There may be AT MOST ONE of pre and post process.what-to-do-if-it-fails may be either Fail or Continue

 <PreExecution>